Category Archives: Oregon

 This ride is expertly covered in Jim Moore’s 75 Classic Rides Oregon (see the “Oregon” section in Rides by Region).

 East Lolo Pass Road is a chestnut Oregon ride, a twelve-mile out-and-back climb up a wide, clear-cut valley dominated by a huge rack of power lines.
 I don’t like it.
 But the back road that parallels it, FR 1828, is sublime—8.5 miles of the densest, most magical woods I found in Oregon (but not giant conifers—see photos).
 And one grand glimpse of Mt.
 Hood.
-It has a lot of vertical gain—I recorded 3860 ft, over three times the climbing benchmark of 100 ft/mile, and RidewithGPS says you’ll touch 17%—so you will work.
+It has a lot of vertical gain—RWGPS says you’ll gain 2600 ft, over twice our climbing benchmark of 100 ft/mile, and touch 17%—so you will work.

 Dead Indian Loop